NDR 2019: It could cost S$100 billion or more to protect Singapore against rising sea levels, PM Lee says

 “How much will it cost, to protect ourselves against rising sea levels?
 My guess is probably $100 billion dollars over 100 years, quite possibly more,” said Mr Lee.

-“If we only have 10 years to solve the problem, we won’t have enough time or resources to do it.
+“If we only have 10 years to solve the problem, we won’t havethe time or resources to do it.
 But because this is a 50 to 100-year problem, we can implement a 50 to 100-year solution.”

 Climate change defences should be treated with utmost seriousness, just like the Singapore Armed Forces (SAF), said Mr Lee.

-He said there is a need to “work steadily at it, maintain a stable budget year after year, keep your eye on the target and do it over many years and many generations”.
+He said there is a need to “work steadily at it, maintain a stable budget year after year, keep your eye on the target and do it over many years and several generations”.

 READ: NDR 2019: New retirement, re-employment ages of 65 and 70 by 2030; higher CPF contributions for older workers